 The Roosevelt Room makes some of our favorite cocktails downtown, and now you can enjoy them at home, with both pickup and delivery available.
 They’re currently offering a selection of their popular cocktails, batched in 250ml and 750ml bottles (3-4 drinks and 10 drinks, respectively).
 There’s also beer, wine, soda, and cocktail accessories available.

 Paradise on Ice sells a variety of drinks, like frozen pina coladas, margaritas, and sangria by the cup or by the gallon to-go.
 They have a storefront in Pflugerville and another one in Austin near Burnet Road and 183.

 The East Side live music venue Hotel Vegas has switched gears a bit and is now operating as a concession stand serving burgers, Frito pie, beer, wine, and cigarettes with curbside pickup and delivery.
-They’re selling frozen drinks too, like margaritas, pina coladas, Irish coffees, and palomas in Capri Sun-like containers.
+They’re selling frozen drinks too, like margaritas, pina coladas, Irish coffees, and palomas in Capri Sun-like containers, or by the half-gallon.
 They also have jello shots, and for brunch, bloody mary kits.

 The North Loop cocktail bar/restaurant Drink.Well is open for curbside pickup and limited delivery.
 There’s an extensive menu of bar food, wine, beer, and bottled cocktails that come with garnishes and glassware recommendations.
 They also have a cocktail pantry that includes different varieties of vacuum-packed ice and bar tools from Cocktail Kingdom.